Cancer is the #1 cause of line-of-duty firefighter deaths.

 We all know firefighting is a dangerous occupation, but did you know there are 16 presumptive cancers recognized as occupational hazards related to firefighting?

 This event spotlights firefighters and underscores the risks they take every day when they go to work.
 It also reflects how Wellspring’s mission relates to the important work they do.
-Proceeds from the Firefighter Stairclimb Challenge ensure Wellspring Calgary can provide programs and services to firefighters and all citizens living with cancer.
-Wellspring Calgary also proudly gifts a portion of event proceeds to support the Firefighters Assistance Charitable Society (FACS), whose mission is to empower and strengthen firefighters by enhancing the success and resilience of the firefighter community.
+Proceeds from the Firefighter Stairclimb Challenge ensure Wellspring Alberta can provide programs and services to firefighters and all citizens living with cancer.
+Wellspring Alberta also proudly gifts a portion of event proceeds to support the Firefighters Assistance Charitable Society (FACS), whose mission is to empower and strengthen firefighters by enhancing the success and resilience of the firefighter community.

 Why We Climb